Bonython Playspace Playground Review

 The Police Barracks neighbour the Park so you can see the Police horses nearby.
 There are hills to run up and down, and plenty of ducks around the rejuvenated pond.

-For more information, visit the Adelaide City Council website.
+For more information please visit the Adelaide City Council website.

 What: Bonython Playspace/Tulya Wardli (Park 27), off Port road near Adelaide Gaol